projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-bgp-peering.md

 ## Choose and label nodes

-We will establish 3 route reflectors, which means we avoid a single point of failure even if we take down a route reflector node for maintenance.
-In a 5 node cluster that means that only one BGP session is not needed, since the 2 non-reflector nodes don't need to peer with one another, but it will save lots of overhead in a large cluster.
+We will establish three route reflectors, which means we avoid a single point of failure even if we take down a route reflector node for maintenance.
+In a five node cluster that means that only one BGP session is not needed, since the two non-reflector nodes don't need to peer with one another, but it will save lots of overhead in a large cluster.

-Choose 3 nodes and perform the following for each of them.
+Choose three nodes and perform the following for each of them.

 Save the node YAML.